Lisa Carrington: Awards and honours

 Carrington was named as New Zealand's senior Māori sportswoman and overall Māori sportsperson of the year in November 2012.
 In the 2013 New Year Honours, she was appointed a Member of the New Zealand Order of Merit for services to kayaking.
 In 2014, Carrington was named the NEXT Woman of the Year in the Sport category.
 At the 2016, 2017, 2018, 2019 and 2021 Halberg Awards, she won the Sportswoman of the Year, and in 2016 and 2021 she also won the Supreme Award.

 On 11 February 2021, Carrington was named the most influential Māori sports personality of the past 30 years in the Māori Sports Awards 30 in 30 show, aired on Māori Television.

 In the 2022 New Year Honours, Carrington was promoted to Dame Companion of the New Zealand Order of Merit, for services to canoe racing.

 Sponsorship and advertising work

 Carrington is an athlete ambassador for Beef and Lamb New Zealand, alongside Eliza McCartney, Sophie Pascoe and Sarah Walker.
 She is also an ambassador for Southern Cross Health Society.
+Carrington, together with her dog Colin, have been ambassadors for Nexgard Spectra for Dogs in New Zealand since June 2021.